Best Homemade Gingerbread House | Recipe + Template

-on Dec 13, 2021, Updated Jun 14, 2024
+on Dec 13, 2021, Updated Dec 02, 2024

 This post may contain affiliate links.
 Please read our disclosure policy.

-Making Gingerbread Houses is a much loved holiday tradition and a perfect activity to bring friends and family together this season.
-This gingerbread house turns out so darling and are fun to create.
-They are made with a sturdy dough that is great for construction and tastes amazing too.
+This gingerbread house turns out so darling and is super fun to create.
+They are made with a sturdy dough that is great for construction and tastes amazing, too.

 I realize that you can buy pre-made gingerbread kits from the store but then you are missing out on the intoxicating smell filling your home and actual edible frosting.
 The store-bought kit candy always tastes weird to me and the royal frosting is just terrible!
 Give homemade gingerbread houses a shot.
 It is worth the extra effort.
+Let’s DO THIS!

 Table of Contents

-Why You’ll Love This Recipe
+Why You’ll Love This Gingerbread House Recipe

-- These detailed step-by-step instructions guide you through each stage of the process, from making the dough to assembling and decorating the house, ensuring that even first-time bakers can achieve a beautiful and stable gingerbread house.
+- Full Tutorial: These detailed step-by-step instructions guide you through each stage of the process, from making the dough to assembling and decorating the house, ensuring that even first-time bakers can achieve a beautiful and stable gingerbread house.

 Recipe Ingredients